 Old age may be a fact of life, but that doesn’t mean it’s easy, either for you or for your loved ones.
 Sooner or later most of us will face the prospect of looking after an elderly parent or relative, so it makes good sense to consider how this will impact upon your lives.

-A sensible idea is to discuss the subject of Power of Attorney, so that if the worst happens and your elderly loved one becomes unable to handle his or her own financial affairs, you are able to step in and take care of that side of things.
+Tip: A sensible idea is to discuss the subject of Power of Attorney, so that if the the time comes and your elderly loved one becomes unable to handle his or her own financial affairs, you are able to step in and take care of that side of things.